9 Tips to Conduct Productive Business Meetings

 - Managers attend more than 60 meetings per month.

-- During a meeting, 39% of meeting participants admitted to dozing off.
+- During a session, 39% of meeting participants admitted to dozing off.

-- According to estimated report, 25-50% of meeting time is wasted.
+- According to an estimated report, 25-50% of meeting time is wasted.

 Here are the 9 Tips to Conduct Productive and Successful Business Meetings